The Orchestration subtab allows configuring bootable backups to be a push-button failover to the Infrascale cloud.

 To add a component to the scenario, drag and drop it to the configuration area on the right.

-To rename a Group, click the pencil icon, enter the desired Group name, and then click Apply.
+To rename a group, click Edit (), enter a name for the group, and then click Apply.

-To edit a Wait value, click the pencil icon, enter the desired value in seconds, and then click Apply.
+To edit the delay value, click Edit (), enter an integer, and then click Apply.

-To remove a Group or a Wait from the scenario, click X.
+To remove a group or a delay from the scenario, click X.

-To remove a client from the scenario, hover over the client, click the three dots, and then click Remove from Orchestration.
+To remove a device from the scenario, hover over the device, click the three dots, and then click Remove from Orchestration.

-All special actions on the Orchestration subtab are available via the toolbar.
+All actions on the Orchestration subtab are available on the toolbar.

 |Action name||Action description|